RikRodel1997/rust-repo/trpl/1_getting_started/3_mini_projects/readme.md

 ## 1 - Hello, [name]
 Description: Create a simple command-line tool that greets the user with a personalized message.
 Functional Requirements:
+    * The user should be able to choose one of 4 languages.
     * The user should be able to input their name.
     * The program should respond with a friendly greeting like “Hello, [user’s name]!”.
     * Handle cases where the user doesn’t provide a name or provides an empty name.